 Medieval bestiaries go further by declaring lions to pretty much be Jesuses: according to them, lion cubs are stillborn, but after three days the lion brings them to life by breathing on them.

 One reason lions may have gotten this cultural cache is the behaviour observed when a lion is visible to prey.
 Most prey in Africa act on what you can call an axiom, "A visible lion is a safe lion."
 This means that when a lion is seen beyond a certain minimum distance, prey animals will typically not attempt to flee it, because lions have poor running endurance owing to their undersized hearts and they typically will be able to escape it easily if it tries to reach them.
 Likewise, the typical lion is aware of this limitation and will not bother making a futile charge.
 So, what often happens in this situation is the prey animals will be milling about as if standing at attention, keeping an eye on the lion who looks like he is reviewing his troops like a king.

 There is another possible explanation about the royal title.
-Let's remember lions have not always been African animals, they did live in temperate forests in the past, even in Ancient Greece
+Let's remember lions have not always been exclusively African animals; they did live in temperate forests in the past, even in Ancient Greece

-: this means lions were around not far away Aristotle
+.
+This means lions were around not far away from Aristotle

 , while other powerful wild animals such as elephants and tigers have always been exotic critters within the European point of view.
 In ancient Greek and Anatolian settings, the lion was easily the top-predator, outstanding even wolves and brown bears (European bears outside Russia